Friends, I’m thrilled to be announcing the first preview release of some new guitar strumming patterns for Strum Machine!

 This 3-minute video includes a sampler of the new styles in this first beta release (starting at 1:25):

 Just go to beta.strummachine.com and open up any song.
-You’ll see a new button next to the key-switcher that lets you select a backup style to use:
+You’ll see a new button next to the key-switcher, which opens a menu that lets you change the backup style:

 Don’t be shy about sending feedback!
 Click “Help” in the top-right corner of Strum Machine or reply here on the forum.
 Thanks!